Rajeev0331/onemuthoot/README.md

 2. To build the Docker image for the application use the below command docker build -t rajeevnani9876/onemuthoot .  (tag can be varied)

-3. To run the image use below command docker run -dit rajeevnani9876/onemuthoot:latest
+3. To run the image use below command. docker run -dit rajeevnani9876/onemuthoot:latest

     To view the running containers use docker ps -a